 The increasing urbanization and ritualistic practices around culturally significant freshwater bodies have raised serious environmental concerns, particularly with regard to heavy metal contamination.
 These pollutants, even in trace amounts, pose a persistent threat due to their non-biodegradable nature, bioaccumulation potential, and long-term toxicity in aquatic systems.
 In India, pond ecosystems are not only vital for ecological balance but also serve as important places for social and religious activities, often bearing the brunt of anthropogenic pressures without adequate regulation or scientific monitoring (Singh and Verma 2016).
 Assessment of heavy metals in various ponds of different regions of India and abroad was done by many researchers as per their relevance to those localities (Goswami and Majumdar 2016, Lawal et al., 2021, Goyal et al., 2022, Matthew Nkoom 2025).

 Among various urban centers of Eastern India, Deoghar in Jharkhand is a prominent pilgrimage destination, attracting millions of devotees each year.
-The two key freshwater bodies—Shivganga Pond, located adjacent to the historic Baba Baidyanath Temple and Nandan Pahar Pond, a part of a hill-top recreational park—play vital roles in supporting the region’s hydrological and cultural fabric.
+The two key freshwater bodies—Shivganga Pond, located adjacent to the historic Baba Baidyanath Temple and Nandan Pahar Pond, a part of a hill-top recreational park play vital roles in supporting the region’s hydrological and cultural fabric.

 The Shivganaga Pond is a sacred pond located approximately at 24.48°N 86.7° E and elevation 255m with a dimension of 244mx152mx18m is exposed to human interference in the form of holy dips in huge number during Shravan month (July-August) of Hindu religion, idol immersion, tourist wastes, sewage discharge, and surface runoff have raised concerns about the quality of water in this pond (Bhatnagar and Sangwan 2009, Dutta and Chandra 2020, Rani and Kaur 2021).